 - Social Justice and Public Policy

 - Theoretical Perspectives

 You can also choose an individualized concentration, to be approved by a Department of Women's and Gender studies faculty advisor.

 Many students choose to double major in a complementary area of study, such as Political Science, History or American Studies, in order to broaden their academic background.

-We also offer a combined Bachelor's/Master's of Women's and Gender Studies degree, which allows you to complete a bachelor's degree and a graduate degree in Women's and Gender Studies in five years.
+We also offer a combined bachelor's/master's degree program in Women's and Gender Studies, which allows you to complete a bachelor's degree and a graduate degree in Women's and Gender Studies in five years.